-An assessment is required of existing water quality in surface waters and wetlands likely to be affected by the proposal.
+An assessment is required of existing water quantity and quality in surface waters and wetlands likely to be affected by the proposal.
 The basis for this assessment should be a monitoring program, with sampling stations located upstream and downstream of the proposal.
-Complementary stream-flow data should also be obtained from historical records (if available) to aid in interpretation.
+Complementary stream-flow data should also be obtained.
+This assessment should take into consideration the requirements of the Water Resource (Condamine-Balonne) Plan 2004 and associated Resource Operations Plan.